 - Christ choosing women as the first to stand and speak and teach and tell a group of others of the experience of the resurrected Christ and what Christ would like them to do now, to be the first evangelists post-resurrection,

-That is, despite Jesus asking women to speak to and instruct the assembled disciples, most Churches of Christ exclude women from speaking to or instructing the assembled church members.
+That is, despite Jesus asking women to speak to and instruct the assembled disciples first thing that Easter morning, most Churches of Christ completely exclude women from speaking to or instructing the assembled church members today.

 CoC Nearly Alone and Falling